mwcz/Kimotion/README.md

 Installation
 ------------

 First, install [Node.js][node].
-It comes with the npm package manager, which you can use to install the rest of the dependencies.
+It should come with the npm package manager, which you can use to install the rest of the dependencies.
+If your platform's Node.js package doesn't include npm, install it separately.
+On Fedora, you can run `yum install npm`.

-After cloning this repo, cd into it and...
+Then clone this (dimo-2015-renderer) repo, cd into it and...

     npm install -g bower grunt-cli
     npm install && bower install